ruiyunkoh/project1/README.md

 3.1 UI/UX

-  3.1.1 Identifying user stories
+  3.1.1 Identifying user stories <br>
   a.
-As a user, I want to see all available pet-friendly facilities, so that I can include my pet in my activities.
+As a user, I want to see all available pet-friendly facilities, so that I can include my pet in my activities. <br>
   b.
 As a user, I want to have a website with information useful to pet owners, so that I can apply the information to my pet.

-  3.1.2 Acceptance criteria
+  3.1.2 Acceptance criteria <br>
   a.
-Map consists of various types of facilities/activities that users can choose from.
+Map consists of various types of facilities/activities that users can choose from. <br>
   b.
-Map can be adjusted to various regions in Singapore, showing available facilities in that zone.
+Map can be adjusted to various regions in Singapore, showing available facilities in that zone. <br>
   c.
-Users can search for the facility, if they have any in mind, which would appear on the map for their viewing.
+Users can search for the facility, if they have any in mind, which would appear on the map for their viewing. <br>
   d.
-Facilities should have been properly researched on to ensure that they are indeed pet-friendly to avoid confusion.
+Facilities should have been properly researched on to ensure that they are indeed pet-friendly to avoid confusion. <br>
   e.
-Web application should also contain relevant information that pet owners may miss out.
+Web application should also contain relevant information that pet owners may miss out. <br>

   3.1.3 Wireframe and Five Planes of UI/UX
   The project consists of mainly 2 pages: (i) Home page (ii) Map application, in order to provide users a wholistic view of this project.